-- Completes daily log entries for each youth in accordance with KS Dept of Children and Families (DCF) and the KS Dept. of Health and Environment (KDHE) requirements at the end of every shift.
+- Completes daily log entries for each youth in accordance with KS Dept of Children and Families (DCF) or U.S. Office of Refugee Resettlement (ORR) requirements at the end of every shift.
 (E)

-- Utilizes the behavior management system in the home which is in compliance with KDHE regulations and meets all Villages’ requirements.
+- Utilizes the behavior management system in the home which is in compliance with KDHE or ORR regulations and meets all Villages requirements.
 (E)

 - Administers appropriate medications as prescribed.
-The Youth Care Specialist shall enter all such medication administrations on a medication log for each youth following administration of the medication in accordance with KDHE requirements and shall ensure that all medications are kept in a locked storage area.
-(E)
+The Youth Care Worker shall enter all such medication administrations on a medication log for each youth following administration of the medication in accordance with DCF or ORR requirements and shall ensure that all medications are kept in a locked storage area.
+(M)

 - Drives a 15-passenger van as needed.
 (M)

-- Upon hire, attends 32 hours of pre-service training provided by The Villages before functioning independently.
+- Upon hire, attends initial in-service training provided by The Villages before functioning independently.
 (E)

-- Assists the Residential Supervisor in maintaining the house and other Villages’ property in accordance with Villages’ guidelines and KDHE requirements.
-(E)
+- Assists supervisor in maintaining the house and other Villages’ property in accordance with Villages’ guidelines and other pertinent requirements.
+(M)

 - Assures that the home and designated outdoor spaces near the home are properly cleaned and maintained as directed by the supervisor.
-(E)
+(M)

 - Notifies the supervisor when any maintenance in the home is required.
 Exceptions will be made only in the case of an emergency.
-(E)
+(M)

 - Ensures that all Villages property, including computers and electrical equipment and furniture and appliances in the home, is properly cared for and maintained.
 (E)